IDishaJain/Traffic_Teller/README.md

 ## Setup Instructions

-This guide will help you get [Project Name] running locally.
+This guide will help you get Traffic Teller running locally.

 ## Prerequisites